-Careys blower and Blower Three roared off toward the opposite side of the depot.
+Carey’s blower and Blower Three roared off toward the opposite side of the depot.
 Carey brought up his strategic display showing the area around his group for thirty klicks.
 Intel was painting no reinforcements for Pan, which was good.
 Not only had Carey and his group caught them napping, but also had muffled them.
 The skirmish line was broken, all emplacements and entrenchments had been overrun and eliminated.
-The remaining forces of Careys, mostly MI and their hearses, were now moving up to finish off any stragglers.
+The remaining forces of Carey’s, mostly MI and their hearses, were now moving up to finish off any stragglers.
 Let them handle what was left, he thought as he swung around towards the munitions area.

 “Three?
 Sync up with me.
-Lets take out the groceries.”
+Let’s take out the groceries.”

-He checked the butchers bill and sighed.
+He checked the butcher’s bill and sighed.
 Out of sixteen blowers and ten infantry squads, he was down to seven blowers and just two infantry squads with a few stragglers.
-One Papa Charlie and one Alpha Papa were signaling disabled, and the crews slimlined that they thought they could limp the blowers home instead of combat lossing them.
+One Papa Charlie and one Alpha Papa were signaling disabled, and the crews slim-lined that they thought they could limp the blowers home instead of combat lossing them.
 The target assessment list included twenty-five enemy armor units and fifteen squads of enemy infantry.
 Non-combat personnel was nearly a hundred.
-Carey ordered his troop to form up and lick their wounds.
+Carey ordered his troop to form up and dress their wounds.
 He brought the blower to a stop, rotated it on its cushion and then settled into place, letting it sink on its lift skirts.
-He keyed down the turbines and breathed a sigh of relief, punching his last two drones to recon status on a wide orbit.
+He keyed down the ducted turbines and breathed a sigh of relief, punching his last two drones to recon status on a wide orbit.

 “Want to unbutton?”
 He asked Stephens.

-His reply was the sound of Stephens combat harness buckles unlocking and the top hatch of the gunners compartment cycling open.
+His reply was the sound of Stephens’ combat harness buckles unlocking and the top hatch of the gunner’s compartment cycling open.
 Both men stood in their seats, arms crossed atop the upper armor of the hatch and roof of the blower.
 Carey reached over and used his gloved hand to brush off some debris, listening as it clinked as it fell from the vehicle.
 They stared down into the flaming wreckage and the burning ruins.
 Friendly units moved among the wreckage, making sure that their objectives were complete.
 The tin-men were busy collecting trophies.

 Carey keyed up his helmet mike.